 Lloseta has a pretty good theatre, and the Renaissance Palacio d’Ayamans, with its impressive gardens.
 But, for lovers of gastronomy, Lloseta is best-known as the home of the restaurant named after its owner/chef, Santi Taura.

 Plenty to smile about

 Santi always seems to have a smile on his face – and with good reason: you need to book a table at his restaurant well in advance (although it’s always worth phoning to see if there’s been a cancellation if you have a short-notice urge to eat there).
 It’s that popular.
-Santi used to have a cellar restaurant too in Lloseta, but closed it a few months ago to focus on his place in Carrer Joan Carles I, which seats around 40 diners.
+Santi used to have a cellar restaurant too in Lloseta, but closed it to focus on his place in Carrer Joan Carles I, which seats around 40 diners.

 We were among the first to sit in the new area at the back of the restaurant, which has an opaque glass roof and a tiny sliver of enclosed garden at the back.
 At lunchtime, natural light floods in.

 Creative Mallorcan cuisine

 Santi Taura’s six-course tasting men costs 33 euros, excluding drinks and VAT (10%), and is available for lunch and dinner.
 The cuisine is Mallorcan, with the artisan chef’s modern touches, and the menu changes weekly.
 We began with warm crusty homemade bread (made from the Mallorcan variety of wheat known as xeixa), served with green olives and Santi’s own-brand olive oil, and an amuse-bouche from the kitchen.

 There are three starters, then fish, meat and dessert courses.
 There’s also the option to add a cheese course, but I’ve been reviewing a lot of restaurants recently (Santi Taura was a private visit, unrelated to work) and it doesn’t seem to take long for me to feel full again!